plymouthvan/OSLR/README.md

-# OpenStyleLab (OSL)
+# OpenStyleLightRoom (OSLR)

-OpenStyleLab (OSL) is a local, open-source AI tool that learns a photographer’s personal editing style from Lightroom catalogs and applies it automatically to new catalogs.
+OpenStyleLightRoom (OSLR) is a local, open-source AI tool that learns a photographer’s personal editing style from Lightroom catalogs and applies it automatically to new catalogs.
 The core workflow is CLI-first: start with a Lightroom catalog (`.lrcat`) and produce a new catalog (`.lrcat`) with predicted edits applied.

 Target parity: ImagenAI / Aftershoot style transfer — fully local, no SaaS, no artificial pricing.